fjtapia/sort_parallel/README.md

  * This library is **include only**.
  * Don't need to link with any static or dynamic library.
  * Don't have  dependence of any other boost libraries or any other external libraries.
- * For to use, only need a to include the files of the boost/sort/parallel folder, any more.
+ * For to use, only need include the files of the boost/sort/parallel folder.
  * This library had been compiled successfully with the next compilers

 | Compiler |